zama-ai/concrete/docs/howto/debug.md

 ## Compiler debug and verbose modes

-There are two [configuration](../howto/configure.md) options that you can use to understand what's happening under the hood during compilation process.
+There are two [configuration](../howto/configure.md) options that you can use to understand what is happening under the hood during compilation process.

-- **compiler_verbose_mode** will print the passes applied by the compiler and let you see the transformations done by the compiler.
-Also, in case of crashes, it could narrow down the crash location.
+- **compiler_verbose_mode** will print the passes applied by the compiler and let you see the transformations completed by the compiler.
+Also, in the case of a crash, it could be used to narrow down the crash location.
-- **compiler_debug_mode** is a lot more detailed version of the verbose mode.
-Even better for crashes.
+- **compiler_debug_mode** is a more detailed version of the verbose mode.
+This should be even more useful in the case of a crash.

 {% hint style="warning" %}
 These flags might not work as expected in Jupyter notebooks as they output to stderr directly from C++.